jaccovk/degrasmees/README.md

 ## Must Do's
 - Add `plugin` to Strapi Form Builder that adds to the fields: (if A than B)
+- `"@ef2/strapi-plugin-bold-title-editor": "^1.0.9"` is not working since Strapi v5; search for alternative

 ## To Do's
 ### general